Computational Aspects of Nearly Single-Peaked Electorates: Nearly Single-Peaked Preferences

 Personal friendships or hatreds between voters and candidates could move candidates up or down in a vote.
-These personal relationships cannot be reflected in a global axis.
+These personal relationships cannot be reflected in a global axis; this is an obstacle to single-peakedness already discussed by \citeA{con:j:single-peaked}.
 To eliminate the influence of personal relationships to some candidates we define a local version of the previous notion.
 This notion can also deal with the possibility that the least favorite candidates might be ranked without special consideration or even randomly.

 We first have to define partial domains and partial profiles.